Jotschi/loom-experiments/README.md

 mvn clean verify
 ```

-This will compile the main project code using java8.
-The Java 18 code will be compiled using JDK 18 and added to the jar via the mutli-release jar mechanism.
+This will compile the main project code using Java 8.
+The other code in `src/main/java18` will be compiled using JDK 18 and added to the jar via the mutli-release jar mechanism.

 Calling ```$JAVA_HOME/bin/java -jar target/loom-experiments-0.0.1-SNAPSHOT.jar``` will utilize the default Java 8 version of `JavaCompatUtil`.